 7. Department

-If a request comes from within the organization, tracking work requests back to departments can be very beneficial.
-It allows for costs to be properly allocated and can help with end-of-year finances.
-Some organizations may even break down maintenance tasks based on which department is making the request.
+If a request comes from within the organization, tracking work requests back to departments is very beneficial.
+It allows organizations to properly allocate costs and helps with end-of-year finances.
+Some organizations break down maintenance tasks based on which department is making the request.

 8. Date

 Adding the date of the initial request is another field that helps with reporting.
-By tracking the request date, the date a work order is created, and the day work is completed, maintenance teams can show off their efficiency and provide baseline data on how much time is spent on various maintenance tasks.
+By tracking the request date, the date management creates a work order, and the day technicians complete the work, maintenance teams can demonstrate their efficiency and provide baseline data on how much time teams spend on various maintenance tasks.

 Work request form template

-We created the following template to help your organization start processing work requests.
+The following template can help your organization create and process work requests.
 Feel free to use it and customize it to your organization's needs.

 How to manage work requests

-Managing work requests properly is crucial to keeping operations running smoothly, and there are different methods you can adopt depending on your resources and the scale of your operations.
+How you manage work requests can make or break your operations, and there are different approaches depending on your resources and scale.
 Here are a few key methods.

-This method requires the least amount of work upfront and is very useful for small teams or organizations with infrequent requests and fewer resources.
-However, while it might be easy to implement, it is an approach that leaves teams at risk.
-For one, users might misplace requests or misinterpret handwritten instructions.
-In addition, it becomes harder to track requests over time as their volume increases.
-Studying or analyzing requests to identify trends will be a difficult process, requiring that you look through piles of paper.
+This method requires the least setup and works well for small teams or organizations that handle only a few requests.
+But while it's easy to implement, this approach has serious drawbacks.
+Users often misplace requests or misinterpret handwritten instructions.
+Plus, tracking requests gets harder as volume increases.
+Studying or analyzing requests to identify trends becomes a difficult process, requiring that you look through piles of paper.

 Spreadsheets

 Tools like Excel or Google Sheets offer more structure than pen and paper, allowing you to create forms and automate certain aspects.
 You can also share the document with your team much more easily.
-As your organization grows, managing work requests this way can become cumbersome, with data spread across multiple sheets and the potential for version control issues.
+As your organization grows, managing work requests this way becomes cumbersome, with data spreading across multiple sheets and the potential for version control issues.

 Software

-One efficient method for managing work requests is to use digital solutions.
-A CMMS, for example, is a centralized and scalable tool that allows you to manage work requests easily.
+Digital solutions offer a better approach.
+A CMMS, for example, gives you a central hub where you can manage all work requests from one place.
 Users can submit, review, prioritize, approve, and track work requests (and work orders) all within one central system.
 These systems often offer mobile access, allowing you real-time access to requests.
-While it might require more upfront investment in resources and training, the long-term efficiency gains make it worth it.
+Yes, it costs more upfront in resources and training, but the time you'll save makes it worth the investment.

-Benefits of managing work requests with a CMMS
+Benefits of managing work requests with a computerized maintenance management system

 Create better work requests

-With a CMMS, you can improve the quality of your work requests, ensuring that the overall work quality improves.
-A CMMS that contains work request templates ensures that your team knows the right information to fill.
+A CMMS helps you create better work requests with all the details your team needs.
+Work request templates in a maintenance management system show your team exactly what information to include.
 MaintainX, for example, offers pre-filled templates and required fields that guarantee your team captures the right information every single time.
-In addition, users can attach photos, videos, and audio to enhance the information they include in a work request.
+In addition, users can attach photos, videos, and voice memos to enhance the information they include in a work request.
 This process allows you to respond to problems faster and more thoroughly.

 Review, assign, and prioritize work requests

-As work requests come in, you can easily use a CMMS to manage the entire process.
-You can see each work request as it comes in, approve it, and assign the work order to a team or technician.
-If you’re using the right software, you can also optimize your assignments with resource insights.
-MaintainX, for example, enables workload-based scheduling that allows you to assign work based on staff capacity.
-You can prioritize work orders against others and monitor the process from start to completion.
+As work requests come in, a CMMS lets you handle the entire process from one dashboard.
+You can see each work request as it's submitted, approve it, and assign the work order to a team or technician.
+The right software shows you who's available and what they're working on.
+You can then assign work based on who has capacity, not guesswork.
+You can prioritize work orders and monitor the process from start to finish.

 Share real-time updates